airbytehq/airbyte/docs/connector-development/cdk-python/README.md

 #### Publishing a new version to PyPi

-1. Bump the package version in `setup.py`
-2. Open a PR
+1. Open a PR
+2. Once it is approved and merge, an Airbyte member must run the `Publish CDK Manually` workflow twice
+   1. Once with `part-to-bump=major|manor|patch` and `dry-run=true` to bump the version and publish to test.pypi.org
-3. An Airbyte member must comment `/publish-cdk dry-run=true` to publish the package to test.pypi.org or `/publish-cdk dry-run=false` to publish it to the real index of pypi.org.
+   2. Another time with `part-to-bump=none` and `dry-run=false` to publish it to the real index of pypi.org.

 ## Coming Soon